 If you have primarily received your bond exposure with bond mutual funds, you will benefit by learning the basics of how bonds work.
 A bond is essentially a promise to pay – it’s a loan.
 The borrower is an entity, such as a corporation, the US government or a publicly-owned utilities company, that issues bonds to raise capital (money) for the purpose of funding projects or to fund the internal and ongoing operations of the entity.
 The purchasers of bonds are the investors that lend money to the entity, by buying bonds, in exchange for periodic payments with interest.

 Bond funds are mutual funds that invest in bonds.
 Put another way, one bond fund can be considered a basket of dozens or hundreds of underlying bonds (holdings) within one bond portfolio.
 Most bond funds are comprised of a certain type of bond, such as corporate or government, and further defined by time period to maturity, such as short-term (less than 3 years), intermediate-term (3 to 10 years) and long-term (10 years or more).

 Individual bonds can be held by the bond investor until maturity.
 The price of the bond may fluctuate while the investor holds the bond, but the investor can receive 100% of his or her initial investment (the principal) at the time of maturity.
 Therefore, there may be no "loss" of principal as long as the investor holds the bond until maturity and the entity that issued the bond doesn't default on its debt.

 It is not the same as how bond mutual funds work.
 With bond mutual funds, the investor does not directly hold the bonds.
-Therefore bond funds carry greater market risk than bonds because the bond fund investor is fully exposed to the possibility of falling prices, whereas the bond investor knows exactly how much money they'll make if they can hold their bond to maturity, receive interest and receive their full principal back at maturity, assuming the issuing entity does not default.
+Bond funds carry greater market risk than bonds because the bond fund investor is fully exposed to the possibility of falling prices, whereas the bond investor knows exactly how much money they'll make if they can hold their bond to maturity, receive interest and receive their full principal back at maturity, assuming the issuing entity does not default.

 Know the Basic Types of Bonds (Corporate, Municipal, Treasury, Junk)